 Fibromyalgia UK and the workplace

 Many who have been diagnosed with fibromyalgia continue to work full or part-time.
 However, the symptoms of the condition, particularly chronic pain and fatigue, make working incredibly difficult.

-The importance of increasing awareness of the condition
+PIP payment for fibromyalgia?
+The importance of increasing awareness

 Although the government recognises fibromyalgia as a potentially disabling condition, this is not reflected in the amount paid out to those who suffer from the condition and are unable to work because of it.
 For example, a woman from Swansea who suffers from the condition has been told she needs to give up work but the Department of Work and Pensions is yet to grant her personal independence payments (PIP) and has adjourned her appeal four times.
 She believes that, with official recognition of fibromyalgia as a disability, she’ll be granted access to them.